-The best Pokemon Go Rayquaza counters are Mamoswine, Glaceon, Weavile, Mewtwo, Vanilluxe & Beartic.
+The best Pokemon Go Rayquaza counters are Mamoswine, Glaceon, Weavile, Vanilluxe, Beartic & Jynx.
 Login to see your custom results!

 Pokebattler's Rayquaza raid counters guide is designed to help you beat Rayquaza with your best counters.
 You can find the best counters overall to defeat Rayquaza in the infographic and article and use our customizable tool for results from millions of simulations of Pokemon, or your own Pokebox full of Pokemon for a truly personalized experience.